 Southern California's water supplies are facing major long-term threats, brought on by climate change, emerging contaminants and evolving ecological needs.
-For example, State Water Project dependent areas faced shortages during the recent drought due to supply shortage and infrastructure constraints, threatening the health and wellbeing of our residents.
+Three consecutive years of recent drought left State Water Project dependent areas with shortages, threatening the health and wellbeing of our residents.
 Metropolitan is committed to helping the region overcome these challenges with careful planning, vision and leadership to ensure our communities have the water they need for generations to come.